tayler6000/pyVoIP/docs/VoIP.rst

 .. _invalidstateerror:

 *exception* VoIP.\ **InvalidStateError**
-  This is thrown when you try to run :ref:`VoIPCall` when you try to perform an action that cannot be performed during the current :ref:`CallState<callstate>`.
+  This is thrown by :ref:`VoIPCall` when you try to perform an action that cannot be performed during the current :ref:`CallState<callstate>`.
 For example denying a call that has already been answered, hanging up a call that hasn't been answered yet, or has already been ended.

 *exception* VoIP.\ **InvalidRangeError**
   This is thrown by :ref:`VoIPPhone` when you define the rtpPort ranges as rtpPortLow > rtpPortHigh.
-However this is not checked by :ref:`VoIPCall`, so if you are using your own class instead of VoIPPhone, make sure these ranges are correct.
+However, this is not checked by :ref:`VoIPCall`, so if you are using your own class instead of VoIPPhone, make sure these ranges are correct.

 *exception* VoIP.\ **NoPortsAvailableError**
   This is thrown when a call is attempting to be initiated but no ports are available.